n3uromanc3r/hydra/README.md

 ## Extending

 #### Create a new renderer
 To create a new renderer, you'll need to define a new renderer object and add it to the `hydra.renderers` properties.

-This should be done _after_ the `hydra` script has been loaded, and _before_ the `hydra.boot` process has been called.
+>Note: In your pages markup this should be done _after_ the `hydra` script has been loaded, and _before_ the `hydra.boot` process has been called.

 We'll start by adding a very basic example of a new renderer called `foomanchu`:
 ```